alexmilowski/data-science/activities/emr-cluster/README.md

 The documentation examples consistently use the bucket name 'mybucket'.
 You'll need to replace that with your bucket name to get the commands to work.

+## Resizing a Cluster ##

+You can add core or task nodes to a running cluster via the cluster details.
+Clicking on "Resize" next to "Network and Hardware" will give you the ability to add Core and Task nodes whilst choosing the instance type.
+Clicking on "Resize" in the "Hardware" section only allows you to change the number of nodes of a given category with the same instance type.

+Both of these are useful techniques to adjust your running cluster once you have found it to be insufficient for processing data.
+The adjustment only happens after the currently running step completes.
+As such, you may need to kill a running step if you know it will take too long to complete to adjust the size your running cluster.

 ## Bootstrap Actions ##

 Once a generic cluster instance has been started, you may need to install specialized software (e.g. python packages).
 You can specify a set of one-time actions